You attempted to access a category that has expired and is no longer available.

 The State Government of Western Australia provides funding, via the State Library of Western Australia (SLWA), to support public library services in the State.
 Funds are provided to local governments on an annual basis via grant funding, based on an agreed allocation model.

 Local governments in Tier 2 and Tier 3 of the Public Library Services Framework are eligible to apply for a Technology and Digital Inclusion grant of up to $5,000 (GST exempt) to fund library projects that address an identified community need and contribute to meeting local and state government priorities.
-A total of $120,000 is available between the Technology and Digital Inclusion Grants (Tier 2 and Tier 3) and the Encouraging Promising Practice Grants (Tier 2) the 2023-24 financial year.
-Applications for the 2024-25 grants will close once all available funds have been awarded, or on 4 April 2025.
+A total of $120,000 is available between the Technology and Digital Inclusion Grants (Tier 2 and Tier 3) and the Encouraging Promising Practice Grants (Tier 2) for the 2025-26 financial year.
+Applications for the 2025-26 grants will close once all available funds have been awarded, or on 10 April 2026.

 Purpose and Objectives: